MagiMagesh/Car-Price-Prediction/README.md

 # End-End-Model-Building

-## This model has Car Dataset.
+### 1. This model has Car Dataset.

-## Done the EDA and Feature Engineering
+### 2. Done the EDA and Feature Engineering

-## In Feature Engineering Since the Features are less gone with the creation of dummy variables.
+### 3. In Feature Engineering Since the Features are less gone with the creation of dummy variables.

-## For Feature selection used ExtraTreesRegressor
+### 4. For Feature selection used ExtraTreesRegressor

-## Model used for prediction RandomForestRegressor
+### 5. Model / Classifior used for prediction RandomForestRegressor

-## RandomisedSearchCV used to test an Hyperparameters for RandomForestRegressor
+### 6. RandomisedSearchCV used to test an Hyperparameters for RandomForestRegressor

+In Next part will deal with different
+1. Feature Selection
+2. Feature Selection Module like ChiSquare Test, MAD, Variance Threshold
+3. Model / Classifior used for prediction like XG boost, Decision Tree, Linear Regression